ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 where `input_share` is the aggregator's input share and `nonce` and `extensions` are the corresponding fields of `Report`.

-The leader responds to well-formed requests to `[leader]/upload` with status 200 and an empty body.
-Malformed requests are handled as described in {{errors}}.
+An aggregator responds to well-formed requests to `[aggregator]/upload` with status 200 and an empty body.
+Malformed requests are handled as described in
-Clients SHOULD NOT upload the same measurement value in more than one report if the leader responds with status 200 and an empty body.
+{{errors}}.
+Clients SHOULD NOT upload the same measurement value in more than one report if the aggregator responds with status 200 and an empty body.

-The leader responds to requests with out-of-date `HpkeConfig.id` values, indicated by `EncryptedInputShare.config_id`, with status 400 and an error of type 'outdatedConfig'.
+The aggregator responds to requests with out-of-date `HpkeConfig.id` values, indicated by `EncryptedInputShare.config_id`, with status 400 and an error of type 'outdatedConfig'.
 Clients SHOULD invalidate any cached aggregator `HpkeConfig` and retry with a freshly generated Report.
 If this retried report does not succeed, clients MUST abort and discontinue retrying.

-The leader MUST ignore any report whose nonce contains a timestamp that falls in a batch interval for which it has received at least one collect request from the collector.
-(See {{pa-collect}}.)
-Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
-(Note that the helpers enforce this as well; see {{aggregate-request}}.)
-In addition, the leader SHOULD abort the upload protocol and alert the client with error "staleReport".
+To prevent reports from being misused, the aggreagtors filter out replayed or otherwise stale reports during the aggregation protocol using the procedure described in {{anti-replay}}.
+In addition, the aggregator that receives a stale report SHOULD abort the upload protocol and alert the client with error "staleReport".

 ### Upload Extensions {#upload-extensions}

-Each UploadReq carries a list of extensions that clients may use to convey additional, authenticated information in the report.
+Each UploadReq carries a list of extensions that clients may use to convey additional, authenticated information in the report shares.
 [OPEN ISSUE: The extensions aren't authenticated.
 It's probably a good idea to be a bit more clear about how we envision extensions being used.
 Right now this includes client attestation for defeating Sybil attacks.
 See issue#89.]
 Each extension is a tag-length encoded value of the following form:

 ~~~
   struct {